EgzonBahtiri/ChatApp/README.md

 ## Acknowledgements

-We would like to express our gratitude to the creators of React and Firebase for providing the tools and technologies that made this application possible.
+I would like to express gratitude to the creators of React and Firebase for providing the tools and technologies that made this application possible.